Distributed Maintenance of Anytime Available Spanning Trees in Dynamic Networks: Related Work

-a system that reaches a \emph{legal} state starting from an \emph{arbitrary} state is called \emph{self-stabilizing}.
+\paragraph{Self-stabilization:} A system that reaches a \emph{legal} state starting from an \emph{arbitrary} state is called \emph{self-stabilizing}.
 After a fault in the system, the time required to reach the legal state is called the \emph{stabilization time}.
 In the context of spanning trees in dynamic networks, topological changes are the faults, and having the entire network covered by a single tree, or in case of partitioned networks one tree per connected component, is the legal state.
 One approach to transform a non-self-stabilizing algorithm into a self-stabilizing one, is to \emph{reset} the states of the nodes when a fault occurs, so that a new execution of the algorithm is initiated.
-This approach has been considered by most of the self-stabilizing algorithms proposed so far for the spanning tree problem, and the one with the smallest stabilization time was introduced in~\cite{time-optimal-1993} (as a coarse-grain graph algorithm, more recently translated into the message passing model in~\cite{time-optimal-2007}).
+This approach has been considered by most self-stabilizing algorithms proposed so far for the spanning tree problem, and an optimal-time solution was proposed in~\cite{time-optimal-1993} (as a coarse-grain graph algorithm, more recently transposed into the message passing model in~\cite{time-optimal-2007}).
 We refer the reader to \cite{survey-gartner} for a more general survey on self-stabilizing spanning tree algorithms.
-However, self-stabilizing algorithms assume that no additional faults occur during the stabilization period, which may not be realistic in unpredictable dynamic networks.
-In contrast, the algorithm studied in the present paper has a stabilization time of one operation, while considering a weaker meaning of what is a legal state (\textit{i.e.,} covering the whole network with a single tree is not part of the condition).
+In these works, the algorithms assume that no additional fault occur during the stabilization period, which is not acceptable in highly dynamic networks.